Minnesota Army National Guard

 The Minnesota Army National Guard, along with the Minnesota Air National Guard, is an element of the Minnesota National Guard.
 The Constitution of the United States specifically charges the National Guard with dual federal and state missions.
 In fact, the National Guard is the only United States military force empowered to function in a state status.
 Those functions range from limited actions during non-emergency situations to full scale law enforcement of martial law when local law enforcement officials can no longer maintain civil control.

 The National Guard may be called into federal service in response to a call by the President or Congress.

-The Minnesota Army National Guard is composed of approximately 11,000 Soldiers, spread out in 65 training and community centers across the state.
+The Minnesota Army National Guard is composed of approximately 11,000 soldiers, in 58 communities across the state.

 When National Guard troops are called to federal service, the President serves as Commander-in-Chief.
 The federal mission assigned to the National Guard is: "To provide properly trained and equipped units for prompt mobilization for war, National emergency or as otherwise needed."

-The Governor may call individuals or units of the Minnesota National Guard into state service during emergencies or to assist in special situations which lend themselves to use of the National Guard.
-The state mission assigned to the National Guard is:

-"To provide trained and disciplined forces for domestic emergencies or as otherwise provided by state law."
+The Governor may call individuals or units of the Minnesota National Guard into state service during emergencies or to assist in special situations which lend themselves to the use of the National Guard.
+The state mission assigned to the National Guard is: "To provide trained and disciplined forces for domestic emergencies or as otherwise provided by state law."

 The State Defense force is a military entity authorized by both the State Code of Minnesota and executive order.
-The State Defense Force (SDF) is the state’s authorized militia and assumes the state mission of the Minnesota National Guard in the event the Guard is mobilized.
+The State Defense Force (SDF) is the state's authorized militia and assumes the state mission of the Minnesota National Guard in the event the Guard is mobilized.
 The SDF is composed of retired active and reserve military personnel and selected professional persons who volunteer their time and talents in further service to their state.

 The Minnesota Army National Guard is a component of the United States Army and the United States National Guard.
 Nationwide, the Army National Guard comprises approximately one half of the US Army's available combat forces and approximately one third of its support organization.
-National coordination of various state National Guard units are maintained through the National Guard Bureau.
+National coordination of various state National Guard units is maintained through the National Guard Bureau.

 Minnesota Army National Guard units are trained and equipped as part of the United States Army.
 The same ranks and insignia are used and National Guardsmen are eligible to receive all United States military awards.
 The Minnesota Guard also bestows a number of state awards for local services rendered in or to the state of Minnesota.